• Home

 The Advent Calendar in Steal a Brainrot is a daily login event running from December 1st through December 25th, 2025.
 Walk up to the calendar machine near the shop, click it once per day, and you’ll get a free reward ranging from Brainrots to Luck multipliers to in-game cash.

 The big chase item drops on December 25th: the “25” Brainrot.
-This exclusive holiday Brainrot costs $250 million in-game currency to unlock and generates $1 million per second in passive income once you own it.
+This exclusive holiday Brainrot costs $600 million in-game currency and generates $2.5 million per second in passive income once you own it.
 If you miss a day, you’re not completely locked out.
 The game lets you recover any missed reward for 49 Robux per day, though that cost stacks up fast if you skip multiple logins.

 Where to find the Advent Calendar in-game